 Prototyping is all about finding the right balance between business, development, and user needs.
 Ultimately, your app should be centered around the user and determined by the needs of the end users.

 Before going ahead with prototyping, you need to gain a crystal-clear definition of what your app's real purpose is.
 Comprehensive user and market research will help you figure out what features users need to solve their problems.
-Once you have the full picture of the market and your audience, it's time to segue into feature prioritization.
+Once you have a full picture of the market and your audience, it's time to move on to feature prioritization.

 2. Singling out key features for your app